borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

-- [x] move logic initializing the game in the round state

-- [x] pass the information related to the aliens and player from the play state to the round state
+- [x] fix the Timer object by removing the timers from state to state

-- [ ] add hit state, to dispatch either to the round or gameover state
+- [x] add hit state, to dispatch either to the round or gameover state

 - [ ] detect collision with the aliens' bullets